z3moo/z3moo.github.io/src/content/blog/cscv-2025-forensics-writeup/index.md

 #### ChatGPT and Simplenote Data

-Scrolling through the files, I saw in the `Downloads` folder there were:
+Scrolling through the files, I saw that in the `Downloads` folder there were:
 - `ChatGPT Installer.exe`
 - `Firefox Installer.exe`
 - `Git-2.51.0.2-64-bit.exe`